Samuel-Sorial/Batches-Tracking-System/README.md

    ```

    Port number and db are optional, if you don't pass it the system will use the
-   default values which are port: 3030, db: batches
+   default values which are port: 3030, db: batches.
+You can change these values later from .env file created in your root of the repository

 4. Run the application
    ```sh